k1m190r/dlis/README.md

 #### NEXT

+Overhaul to keep the io.Reader around.
+LRS is a temporary transient structure that needs to go away.
+Need to get to object data as soon as possible.

+Start overhaul with SUL.

 eflr_parse.go - `parseSet()` must build the actual template to follow by the object.

 How object would use the Template?
 How does attrib know it parces Template or object?

+Once object data gets parsed just throw it into a chan with large buffer, on the other side collect it for disk persistance asap.
+Try to stay as wait free as possible.

 #### older notes